Workshop: How can airspace integration succeed in northern Germany?

 In the morning, keynote speeches were given and Droniq was involved in the following presentations:

-• Juliane Lang reported on the findings & recommendations for action of the project with the presentation "U-Space Reallabor in the Port of Hamburg".
+- Juliane Lang reported on the project's findings and recommendations for action in her presentation "U-Space real laboratory in the Port of Hamburg".

-In the following workshop, 5 interdisciplinary working groups worked on the implementation of concrete deployment scenarios.
-Here we were part of the working groups "Drone swarms over urban areas" as well as "Connection of Schleswig-Holstein to U-Space NW".
+In the subsequent workshop, 5 interdisciplinary working groups worked on the implementation of specific deployment scenarios.
+We were part of the working groups "Drone swarms over urban areas" and "Connecting Schleswig-Holstein to the U-Space NW".

 Overall, the workshop day has shown: One should carefully examine each use case with regard to legal, technical, economic, social and local aspects in order to achieve a successful integration of manned and unmanned aviation in Northern Germany.